Interim President, Nuestros Pequeños Hermanos™ International

 Interest in the developing world took him to Mexico in 1981 where he learned about Nuestros Pequeños Hermanos™ and Father Wasson's work.
 He applied to become a volunteer and a year later, in September 1982, he joined NPH for a year of volunteer service.
 The rest is history.
 It has certainly been a long year.

 In 1986, Father Wasson asked Reinhart and Father Rick Frechette to become co-founders of an NPH home in Honduras.
-As the NPH Honduras National Director, Reinhart has dedicated his work to creating a loving and caring environment for orphaned and abandoned children.
-While NPH Honduras cares for more than 500 children and youths on a daily basis, approximately 1,500 children have called NPH Honduras their home and family over the past 20 years.
+As the NPH Honduras National Director, Reinhart dedicated his work to creating a loving and caring environment for orphaned and abandoned children.
+While NPH Honduras cares for more than 500 children and youths on a daily basis, approximately 2,500 children have called NPH Honduras their home and family over the past 28 years.

 Throughout his time with NPH, Reinhart had the opportunity to continue graduate studies.
 He received a Master's Degree in Community and Adult Education in 1985 from the University of South Carolina and pursued post-graduate studies in Education at the University of San Diego.

-When asked about his time with NPH, Reinhart states that “having the opportunity to do God's work is the greatest happiness of all.
+In 2013, Reinhart was elected Interim President for NPH International.
+When asked about his service to NPH, Reinhart states that “having the opportunity to do God's work is the greatest happiness of all.
 Father Wasson has given me that opportunity.
 I am deeply grateful for that.”